bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.29.0+20201224 Run inactive report from the command line 2.28.0+20201219 Copy report results to the command page 2.27.0+20201202 Support translation of front-end texts
+    2.29.1+20210308 Remove leading/trailing spaces from the entered search value 2.29.0+20201224 Run inactive report from the command line 2.28.0+20201219 Copy report results to the command page 2.27.0+20201202 Support translation of front-end texts